 Slow cookers have been around since the late 1970’s after their invention by the Naxon Utilities company, directed by a man named Irving Naxon.
 This original design was named the Naxon Beanery All-Purpose Cooker until it was bought by The Rival Company (yes, that’s their real name).
 The Rival Company then re-branded the Naxon Bearnery to much more easily digestible ‘Crock-Pot’.
 This company eventually got scarfed up by Sunbeam, which is still among popular slow cooker brands.
 Technically speaking, a ‘Crock-Pot’ is a patented name for the slow-cooker offered by Sunbeam.
 There are many more popular brands of slow cookers on the market today, many of which feature far more options than the simple designs of the past.

 The modern slow cooker has evolved greatly since the original Naxon Beanery, though the fundamental principles of design remain the same.
-For this article, we’ll be assuming you are at least vaguely familiar with a slow cooker and when and how to use it.
+For this article, we’ll be assuming you are at least vaguely familiar with slow cookers and pressures cookers, and when and how to use them.
 Our focus will be placed on new features for different cooking practices, understanding temperature differences, and even WiFi controlled models such as the Wemo Smart Slow Cooker!
 When comparing the best slow cookers available today, the main differences are found either in major features such as pressure cooking capacity and overall volume—or in the bells and whistles like WiFi control.
 As a general rule of thumb, if you purchase a slow cooker from a reputable brand such as Breville, you’d likely never have a complaint.
+Many of the best pressure cookers on the market today also serve just as well as a slow cooker.
 In fact, if you’re just here looking for a high quality slow cooker and don’t really have much specific needs—just take a look at the Breville Fast Slow Pro—you can probably save yourself some time.
 For everyone else that’s looking for the best slow cooker features for specific culinary delights, read on!

 Features to Look For

 Among the many bells and whistles found on any products these days, there exist a core set of features to consider when looking for a pressure cooker for sale.
 These include programability, overall capacity, searing inserts, and temperature levels.
 Cheap slow cookers may have ‘adjustable’ temperature settings, but it’s usually just an arbitrary dial rather than exact numbering.
 Many modern slow cookers feature integrated digital controls so you can set the temperature to the exact degree you’d like, similar to an oven.
+Pressure cookers now offer digital control over how much pressure is being applied, therefore affording better control over cook times and consistency.
 These are just some of the most important features, and below you’ll find a bit of discussion on why they’re important, and what other features to look for as well.

 It goes without saying you need to be able to control the temperature of your slow cooker.
 Even the most basic of models has this feature built in, though it usually consists only of being able to specify low, medium or high temperatures.
 Quality slow cookers now come equip with digital interfaces or other devices such as thermal probes that can control exactly how hot your cooking temperature is.
 Many of these digital controls allow for the programming of cook times and temperatures which is really useful in many circumstances.
 For example, you could cook a beef stew on low for 1 hour to ensure all the ingredients are mixed well, cook it on high for 4 hours, and then return it back to low heat to allow for greater ‘in-pot’ time.
 On many modern slow cookers, this can be done with a single push of a button!